 The Kulles Clock Tower is a very important building, and it is also the core area of the entire square here.
 The clock tower here is surrounded by a very good square environment.
 The view of the clock tower is also not bad.
 You can see the surrounding area.
 Of ancient buildings.

 The clock tower under the shining sun is surrounded by tourists as well as locals relaxing in the sun.
 There is a subway station nearby and the transportation is convenient.
 There is also an old mosque standing on its side.
 The pigeons ate leisurely on the ground.

-Located in Conak Square, it was built in 1901 to commemorate the 25th anniversary of the Sultan's succession of Abdul Hamid II.
-The clocks and watches were part of a gift from the German Emperor William II.
-Since then, Greece has occupied it, and in 1919 it was next to the Bell Tower.
-Turkey fired its first shot at Greece, witnessing this exciting historical picture of the Bell Tower, which is now the landmark of the city.
+Located in Konak Square, it was built in 1901 to commemorate the 25th anniversary of the succession of Sultan Abdul Hamid II.
+The clock part was a gift from Emperor Wilhelm II of Germany.
+After that, Greece occupied it.
+It was next to the clock tower in 1919.
+Turkey fired the first shot against Greece.
+The clock tower, which witnessed this stirring historical picture, has now become a landmark of the city.

 The symbol of the city was built to encourage Turks to learn European punctuality.
 It is not like most European cities with absolute views over the city, but with its exquisite carvings and exquisite structural designs it is unmatched and is also a local standard